ljavorsk/ljavorsk/README.md

 - 👋 Hi, I’m Lukas Javorsky (@ljavorsk)
 - 👀 I’m interested in Computer Science and IT in general
-- 🌱 I’m currently studying at Faculty of Informatics at BUT
+- 🌱 I’ve successfully finished studying at the Faculty of Informatics at BUT
 - 💞️ I’m looking to collaborate on everything that could make the world a better place